Hip-hop fashion: Late 1980s to early 1990s

 Black nationalism was increasingly influential in rap during the late 1980s, and fashions and hairstyles reflected traditional African influences.
 Blousy pants were popular among dance-oriented rappers like M.C.
 Hammer.
 Fezzes, kufis decorated with the Kemetic ankh, Kente cloth hats, Africa chains, dreadlocks, and Black Nationalist colors of red, black, and green became popular as well, promoted by artists such as Queen Latifah, KRS-One, Public Enemy, Native Tongues and X-Clan.

-Hip-hop fashion in the 1990s slowly evolved from the 1980s as the hip-hop community started getting influenced by traditional African-American dressing.
-Bright colors, large pants and headwear were the elements, which inspired the style of dressing in the early 1990s.
-Will Smith's character from The Fresh Prince of Bel-Air is a distinctive example of the classic style and fashion trends of the 1990s.
-His character is always seen dressed in bright colorful garments, throwback jerseys and a baseball cap.
-In addition, rappers like Kid ’n Play, and Left Eye of TLC also popularized bright-colored clothing and baseball caps.
-TLC and late R&B singer Aaliyah also created a fashion trend among women.
-Baggy pants paired with a crop top or a sports bra and occasionally a big flannel were one of their many iconic looks.
-This was to show their own version of femininity and to express that everything does not have to be form-fitting and tight in order to be sexy.
+In the 1990s, hip-hop fashion underwent a gradual evolution from the 1980s, as the community began to draw inspiration from traditional African-American dress.
+The style of dressing in the early 1990s was influenced by elements such as bright colors, oversized pants, and headwear.
+The character portrayed by Will Smith in The Fresh Prince of Bel-Air serves as a notable example of the classic style and fashion trends of the 1990s.
+He is consistently dressed in bright and colorful garments, throwback jerseys, and baseball caps.
+Similarly, rappers such as Kid 'n Play and Left Eye of TLC also popularized the use of bright-colored clothing and baseball caps.
+Among women, TLC and the late R&B singer Aaliyah created a fashion trend by pairing baggy pants with crop tops or sports bras, and occasionally adding an oversized flannel shirt to their looks.
+This style represented their own version of femininity and conveyed the idea that not everything needs to be form-fitting and tight in order to be considered sexy.

 Kris Kross established the fad of wearing clothes backwards.

 Kwamé sparked a brief trend of polka-dot clothing.

 In 1984, Nike collaborated with Michael Jordan to create the well-known basketball shoes, the Air Jordans.
 Even though the price point ranged from US$100 (which was considered a high price point then), it did not stop people from lining up for hours just to get their hands on a pair of these shoes.
 To date, Air Jordans are still widely worn by basketball players, and with Nike releasing retro versions from time to time, which sell out globally within minutes of the release date.
+Adidas had a large role in sneaker culture, helped by Run-DMC when the group's single "My Adidas" released in 1986.
 Other clothing brands such as Reebok, Kangol, Fila, Champion, Carhartt, and Timberland were closely associated with the hip hop scene, particularly on the East coast with hip hop acts such as the Wu-Tang Clan and Gang Starr sporting the look.
-Adidas also had big impact in streets with RUN-D.M.C when the band's now iconic hit song "My Adidas" drop in 1986.